 [Note: Past performance is no guarantee of future results.
 Therefore, you should not assume that the future performance of any specific investment or investment strategy will be profitable or equal to corresponding past performance levels.]

-As you can see from the above, Seeking Alpha’s Strong Buy recommendations have beat the S&P 500 every single year from 2010.
+As you can see from the above, Seeking Alpha’s Strong Buy recommendations have beat the S&P 500 every single year since 2010.

 If you had invested $10,000 based on Seeking Alpha’s Strong Buy Recommendations, you would have a total return of $170,274.